cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    GeneralNames = [ + GeneralName ] / text
    GeneralName = ( GeneralNameType : int, GeneralNameValue : any )
 ~~~~~~~~~~~

-* basicConstraints.
-If 'cA' = false then extensionValue = -2, if 'cA' = true and 'pathLenConstraint' is not present then extensionValue = -1, and if 'cA' = true and 'pathLenConstraint' is present then extensionValue = pathLenConstraint.

 * cRLDistributionPoints.
 If the cRLDistributionPoints is a sequence of DistributionPointName, it is encoded like subjectAltName, with the difference that if cRLDistributionPoints contains exactly one uniformResourceIdentifier, the array and the int are omitted and extensionValue is the uniformResourceIdentifier encoded as a CBOR text string.